Where can I find help to create a Safe Church Policy for my church?

 Any church policy listed here is a sample only and is not endorsed by Safe Church Ministry.
 In addition, this sample may not reflect the church's most current policy.
 Each church must develop policies that fit its own unique context.
 Policies should always be reviewed by a legal professional.

-Childcare Policies that Safeguard Against Sexual Abuse: From Brotherhood Mutual, a very helpful checklist for basic safety measures which are essential in every childcare setting but often overlooked.
+Link to the Big Book of Risk Management Checklists From Brotherhood Mutual, a very helpful checklist for basic safety measures which are essential in every childcare setting but often overlooked.